usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   event.
-One commenter argued that the Department should use the &ldquo;last building permit or start of physical construction, whichever comes first,&rdquo; stating that &ldquo;altering a design after a building permit has been issued can be an undue burden.&rdquo;</p>
+One commenter argued that the Department should use the &ldquo;last building permit or start of physical construction, whichever comes first,&rdquo; stating that &ldquo;altering a design after a building permit has been issued can be an undue burden.&rdquo;

-<p> After considering these comments, the Department has decided to
-  continue to use the commencement of physical construction as the triggering event for application of the 2010 Standards for entities covered by title II.
+After considering these comments, the Department has decided to continue to use the commencement of physical construction as the triggering event for application of the 2010 Standards for entities covered by title II.
 The Department has also added clarifying language at Sec.
-35.151(c)(4) to the regulation to make it clear that the date of ceremonial groundbreaking or the date a structure is razed to make it possible for construction of a facility to take place does not qualify as the commencement of physical construction.  </p>
+35.151(c)(4) to the regulation to make it clear that the date of ceremonial groundbreaking or the date a structure is razed to make it possible for construction of a facility to take place does not qualify as the commencement of physical construction.

-<p>Section 234 of the 2010 Standards provides accessibility
-  guidelines for newly designed and constructed amusement rides.
+Section 234 of the 2010 Standards provides accessibility guidelines for newly designed and constructed amusement rides.
 The amusement ride provisions do not provide a &ldquo;triggering event&rdquo; for new construction or alteration of an amusement ride.
 An industry